 Measures on consumer protection corresponding to development of various new ICT service

 Ensure widespread, affordable access to ICT as a key to the success of the government’s efforts to foster an information society.
+Define access to ICT by including accessibility not only to technology but also to content, taking into account the different existing languages, such as sign language.

 Engagement of all stakeholders for inclusive collaboration